 Ella has also been featured twice in National Geographic Magazine, and was a co-guest Editor for the first UK edition of National Geographic Magazine.
 She has also been featured in The Times, The Telegraph, The Sun among other publications and has contributed to radio programmes such as BBC Radio 4’s Midweek and BBC World Service’s Outlook.

 She holds a BSc in Genetics from University College London, an MSc in Taxonomy and Biodiversity from Imperial College London/Natural History Museum and is currently undertaking a PhD in Neanderthal rates of evolution at University College London.

-She has two books coming out next year, one about the history and anthropology of the handshake with Profile Books and she edited a children’s book on Dinosaurs for BBC Books.
+Her latest book The Handshake: A Gripping History (Profile Books) is about the history and anthropology of the handshake and came out in March of this year.
 She is also making a 5 part radio series with her brother Abubakr Al-Shamahi for the BBC World Service, to commemorate and reflect on the 10 year anniversary of the Arab Spring.

 For comedy enquiries please contact Christian Knowles at Blue Book Artist Management.